syncfusion-content/wpf-docs/wpf/Tile-View/Data-Binding-Support.md

 ![TileViewControl auto creates tileview item from objects using data binding](Data-binding_images/Data-Binding_img1.png)

-## Data-Binding with XML
+## Data binding with XML

 You can bind the `XML` file as `ItemsSource` for creating the `TileViewItem` in the `TileViewControl`.
 You can easily populates the items from the `XML` files using the `ItemTemplate` and `ContentTemplate` or `ItemContainerStyle` properties.

-1. Create an `XML` file with the required details and name it as `Data.xml`.
+1.Create an `XML` file with the required details and name it as `Data.xml`.

 {% tabs %}
 {% highlight XAML %}